Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Introduction

 where $\mu_0$ is the standard measure on $\mathbb{S}^2$.
 The inertial movement of center of mass (\ref{CenterofMass}) and conservation of total momentum (\ref{ConsMomentum}) under our center of mass frame are expressed respectively as

 where $\mu(\iota)$ is the induced surface measure.
 Further, the Hamiltonian of the system is

 and for a solution $(\zeta,\phi)$ there holds $\mathbf{H}[\zeta,\phi]\equiv\text{Const.}$.

+The system (\ref{EQ}) resembles the well-known Zakharov-Craig-Schanz-Sulem formulation of gravity-capillary water waves equation \cite{CSS1992}.
 Formal linearization of (\ref{EQ}) around the (unique) static solution $(\zeta,\phi)=(0,0)$ indicates that the system is a dispersive one of order 3/2.
 In fact, if we denote by $\mathcal{E}_n$ the space of degree $n$ spherical harmonics, then the Dirichlet-Neumann operator $D[0]$ acts as the multiplier $n$ on $\mathcal{E}_n$, and the linearization $H'(0)$ acts as the multiplier $-(n-2)(n+1)$ on $\mathcal{E}_n$.
 Consequently, with $\Pi^{(n)}$ being the projection to $\mathcal{E}_n$, we can introduce the diagonal unknown

 so that the linearization (\ref{EQ}) around the static solution is a linear dispersive equation

 where the $3/2$-order elliptic operator $\Lambda$ is given by a multiplier

 The system (\ref{EQ}) for small amplitude oscillation can be formally re-written as